querqy/chorus-elasticsearch-edition/README.md

 3. ***Sharing Knowledge is a Must!*** It isn't enough to just have conference talks, we need sample code and sample data in order to share knowledge about improving ecommerce search.
 Chorus is that public environment that you can use to share your next great idea!

 This is the project covering Elasticsearch as the search engine.
-As of now (January 2022), this project is under development.
+As of now (March 2022), this project is under development.
 For those interested in the whole stack: You can visit the [Solr version of Chorus](https://github.com/querqy/chorus)

 Want to stay up-to-date with the community?
 Visit https://querqy.org/ to learn more, and join the [E-Commerce Search Slack](https://ecom-search.slack.com/) group for tips, tricks and news on what's new in the Chorus ecosystem.